Duannee/legal_rag/README.md

 Compact, production-minded local Python prototype for legal research QA on **Cox Communications, Inc. v.
 Sony Music Entertainment, 607 U.S. ___ (2026)**.

-This repository is intentionally scoped for a senior-engineer take-home: no UI, no auth, no cloud infra; strong focus on retrieval quality, grounding, prompt governance, and graceful failure behavior.
+This repository is intentionally focused on strong retrieval quality, grounding, prompt governance, and graceful failure behavior.
+No UI, no auth, no cloud infra;

 Stretch improvement included: a lightweight post-generation claim-to-evidence verification step so citations are not only present, but checked for support of the material answer claim.